 Follow these steps for great grilling results!

-First, season your meat.
-Don’t skimp on the salt!
-Pre-salting your pork will draw internal water to the surface.
-The liquid will then dissolve the salt and reabsorb back into the pork.
-This method helps distribute salt throughout the cut.
-The larger the piece of meat, the earlier you should salt it.
-For small pork chops, 30 minutes to 2 hours before cooking will be enough.
+One thing to keep in mind when seasoning is your timing: the larger the piece of meat, the earlier you should salt it.
+For small pork chops, salting 30 minutes to two hours before cooking will be enough.
 For a big pork shoulder, salt well and let it rest overnight on a wire rack in the refrigerator.

 Another option is to brine your pork.
 A brine is a salty liquid that helps introduce moisture and salt into the meat.
+The amount of finished brine to make will vary depending on the size of your cut, as you just need enough to cover the meat completely.

+To make a brine, heat the water over medium heat, and add salt when it reaches a simmer.
 Three cups of water with ¼ cup of salt is a good water-to-salt ratio.
-The amount of finished brine to make will vary depending on the size of your cut.
-You just need enough to cover the meat completely.

-Heat the water over medium heat, and add salt when it reaches a simmer.
-Then, you can add aromatics if you choose, like citrus, bay leaves, peppercorn, or rosemary.
-Chill the brine in the refrigerator before adding the pork.
+Next, you can add optional aromatics like citrus, bay leaves, peppercorns, or rosemary.
+Once the salt has dissolved and the flavors have melded together, chill the brine in the refrigerator then add the pork.

 If you plan to brush your pork with a high-sugar sauce, wait to apply until the last few minutes of grilling to avoid burning.

-When your pork chops have reached the appropriate temperature, remove them from the heat and let them rest on a plate, uncut, for at least 3 minutes.
+When your pork chops have reached the appropriate temperature, remove them from the heat and let them rest on a plate, uncut, for at least three minutes.
 This preserves juices and ensures optimum flavor!